Scaling Agentic AI in Enterprise

 The Production Orchestrator

 Compiled Go binary.
-Built for massive concurrency, strict container security, and seamless scale from single-server SQLite to K8s-native PostgreSQL.
+Built for massive concurrency, strict container security, typed multi-agent collaboration, and seamless scale from single-server SQLite to K8s-native PostgreSQL.

 • ✓ Goroutines & Worker Pool Scheduler